 “When in the course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with one another, and to assume among the powers of the earth the separate and equal station to which the laws of natures God entitle them…”

-Analyzing the events which led to the Declaration of Independence shows principles that must be used by every individual and organization to really succeed.
+Analyze the events which led to the Declaration of Independence.
+You will see there are principles that must be used by every individual and organization to really succeed.
 They are listed below.
-The power which gave this nation it’s freedom is the power made up by these principles.
+In these principles is the power which gave this nation it’s freedom.
 Note also (with great personal benefit) that these principles and the power are available to everyone.
 And yet I find many people don’t take full advantage of them.
 How many do you faithfully practice?

 Desire– To long or hope for; to express a wish for

 Decision– A promptness and firmness in deciding

 Faith– A firm belief in something for which there is no proof

 Persistence– The quality of remaining unchanged or fixed in a specified character, condition, or position

 Master Mind Group– A coordination of effort and knowledge in a spirit of harmony, between two or more people for the attainment of a definite purpose

 Organized Planning– The formation of a definite practical plan or plans through which desire can be turned into reality

 You can see around you the result of the application of these principles by a group of courageous men.